 The first round of funding that helps finance the initial stages a new venture.
 If successful, this round should hopefully be followed by an even bigger Series A round.

-Angel Investor: An investor who injects their own capital (rather than that of a fund) into a start up for a stake in the business.
-This investment usually occurs after a Seed Round (see Seed Funding, below).
+An angel investor is an individual who injects their own capital (rather than that of a fund) into a start up in exchange for a stake in the business.
+This investment usually occurs after a Seed Round.